darrenburns/ward/README.md

 **Speedy:** Ward's suite of ~320 tests run in less than half a second on my machine.

 **Zero config:** Sensible defaults mean running `ward` with no arguments is enough to get started.
 Can be configured using `pyproject.toml` or the command line if required.

+**Extendable:** Ward has a plugin system built with pluggy, the same framework used by pytest.

 **Colourful, human readable output:** quickly pinpoint and fix issues with detailed output for failing tests.